How to Fix File System Error 2147219196 When Opening Windows Apps

 9. Repeat this for all listed applications and restart your computer.

-10. With your computer now in a ‘Clean Boot’ state, open the Windows Photo Viewer app and check for the issue.
+10. With your computer now in a ‘Clean Boot’ state, open the Windows Photo Viewer App and check for the issue.

 11. If the issue is resolved, re-enable each service one by one to identify the culprit, then keep that particular service disabled.

-Method 3: Run the Troubleshooter
+3. Run the Troubleshooter

 2. Select Update & Security.

-Accessing ‘Updates & Security’
+Accessing ‘Update & Security’

 3. Choose Troubleshoot from the left pane.